New technique shows old temperatures were much hotter than thought

 The Guardian October 2017

-Burgess argues that it was principally greenhouse gas emissions triggered by magma intrusions that caused the extinction through abrupt global warming and ocean acidification.
+Greenhouse gas emissions triggered by magma intrusions caused the extinction through abrupt global warming and ocean acidification.

 Extra layer of tectonic plates discovered within Earth's mantle, scientists say